 Pressure Cooker Chicken and Rice with Mushrooms has all the flavor you love but without the work.
-Ready in minutes and cooks in one pot, it’s perfect for busy weeknights.
+Ready in minutes and cooks entirely in the Instant Pot, it’s perfect for busy weeknights.

 Pressure Cooker Chicken and Rice with Mushrooms is the newest addition to our collection of Instant Pot meals on the blog, which at this point consists of THREE whopping recipes.

-- I always use 1 1/2 cups liquid per 1 cup of uncooked long grain rice when cooking in a rice cooker or in a Dutch oven over the stove top but because of the Instant Pot’s sealing ability allows less water evaporation, decrease the liquid so the rice doesn’t turn mushy.
-I find a 1:1 ratio to yield the texture I like best.
+- I usually use 1 1/2 cups liquid per 1 cup of uncooked long-grain rice when cooking in a rice cooker or a Dutch oven over the stovetop but because the Instant Pot’s sealing ability allows less water evaporation, I decreased the amount of liquid.
+I find a 1:1 ratio to yield the tender but firm, fluffy and not mushy texture I like.

-- Use boneless chicken breasts or thigh meat and make sure to thaw completely and flatten to even thickness.
+- Use boneless chicken breasts or thigh meat and make sure to thaw completely.
 Since they’re going to cook congruently in the pot, you want the chicken to reach the safe 165 F temperature by the time the rice cooks.

-- Pre-cooking the mushrooms brings out their best flavor and since they have a high water content, it also helps draw out additional moisture that may otherwise affect the consistency of your cooked rice.
-Saute the mushrooms using the Instant Pot’s SAUTE feature until they’re nicely browned and the liquid they expelled has evaporated.
+- Sweating the mushrooms brings out their best flavor and since they have a high water content, it also helps draw out additional moisture that may otherwise affect the consistency of the rice.
+Saute the mushrooms using the Instant Pot’s SAUTE feature until they’re nicely browned, and the liquid they expelled has evaporated.

-- Rice needs to stand covered and undisturbed for a few minutes after turning off heat to allow the moisture to redistribute, resulting in a more uniform texture.
+- Let the rice stand, covered and undisturbed, for a few minutes after turning off the heat to allow the moisture to redistribute for a more uniform texture.
 Instead of the quick valve release, allow the pressure to release naturally for about 7 to 10 minutes.